Michael Brown Program for Leadership and Social Justice

 For many members of the Normandy community, Michael Brown is more than the name that launched a movement.
 He was a friend, classmate, a family member, and a son.
 His death was personal for many in this close knit community, including many students at Normandy High School.

-Six years later, the Normandy High School staff has created a way to help honor the legacy of Michael Brown while working to instill important values and characteristics in its current students.
+Six years later, the Normandy High School staff and students have created a way to help honor the legacy of Michael Brown while working to instill important values and characteristics in its current students.

 The Normandy High School Michael Brown Program for Social Justice and Leadership kicked off its first session in November 2020.
 Special guest speakers included three of the Rainbow of Mothers, family members who have experienced the death or shooting of a loved one by police.
 Members Lezley McSpadden-Head, mother of Michael Brown; Wanda Johnson, mother of Oscar Grant; and Marian Tolan, mother of Robbie Tolan all spoke to students at the program.